buketerbil/Facebook-Marketplace-Recommendation-RS/README.md

 ## 5. Image Classification with CNNs in PyTorch

 The first ulticlass image classification model was built in PyTorch.
-However, the CNN architecture that I built was improved by fine-tuning a pre-trained RESNET-50 model instead.
+However, the Convolutional Neural Network architecture that I built was improved by fine-tuning a pre-trained RESNET-50 model instead.